nsrau/azure-docs.it-it/articles/dns/dns-operations-dnszones.md

 <properties
-   pageTitle="Gestire le zone DNS mediante PowerShell | Microsoft Azure" description="È possibile gestire le zone DNS usando PowerShell di Azure.
-Come aggiornare, eliminare e creare le zone DNS in DNS di Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Manage DNS zones using PowerShell | Microsoft Azure" description="You can manage DNS zones using Azure Powershell.
+How to update, delete and create DNS zones on Azure DNS" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>

 <tags